Answers to Frequently Asked Questions

 What situations do you work with?

-Most of my experience is with medically diagnosed mood and thought disorders.
-I have also done extensive work with drug addiction.
+A lot of my experience is with mood and thought disorders.
+I have done extensive work with drug addiction.
+I also have had personal experience with cancer.

-I have worked with non-medical diagnoses – areas such as relationship breakdown, bereavement and personal loss of meaning.
+I have worked with non-medical diagnoses – areas such as relationship breakdown, bereavement and personal loss of meaning, eating disorders etc.

 Who do you work with?